 |School Highlight: The sound engineering technology program includes an internship and a final project where the student produces and mixes a sound recording.|

-Ithaca College ranked #9 on the U.S. News and World Report list of best regional universities in the North in 2015.
+Ithaca College ranked #6 on the U.S. News and World Report list of best regional universities in the North for 2017.
 This university offers a bachelor's degree program in sound recording technology for aspiring musicians and audio engineers.
 Once enrolled, future professionals receive training in the basic recording, mixing and engineering techniques used in the recording arts industry.
 Classes also include topics in music, theater arts and physics, and students often work as on-campus sound engineers.

 |School Highlight: Program alumni have won Academy Awards and Emmy Awards for sound re-recording and sound editing.|

-American University, a private university in the nation's capitol, ranked #72 on the U.S. News and World Report list for best national universities in 2016.
+American University, a private university in the nation's capital, ranked #74 on the U.S. News and World Report's 2017 list for best national universities.
 Students interested in recording arts programs may choose between a Bachelor of Arts in Audio Production and Bachelor of Science in Audio Technology.
 Both programs provide students with studio training in the use of essential computer software and hardware equipment found in the audio and entertainment industries.
 Qualified graduates may pursue careers as sound technicians and producers.
-Also, there is a Minor and a M.A. in Audio Technology, in addition to a Graduate Certificate in Audio Production.
+Also, there is a minor and an M.A. in Audio Technology, in addition to a Graduate Certificate in Audio Production.

 Top Recording Arts Degree Programs